ICBA Legislative and Regulatory Successes 2006-2015

 FASB Heeds Community Bank Outcry, Significantly Modifying CECL.

 Following a multi-year advocacy campaign, ICBA and community banks won significant changes in the Financial Accounting Standards Board’s (FASB’s) final standard on current expected credit losses (CECL).
 In a previous draft, community banks would have been required to use complex cash flow modeling to determine loan reserves.
 The final standard will allow community banks to rely on their judgment, knowledge of local economic conditions, and currently-used systems and tools, such as spreadsheets, to determine reserves.
-ICBA will follow through on this important victory by ensuring that regulators and auditors charged with implementing CECL honor the most recent revisions.
+ICBA will follow through on this important victory by ensuring that regulators and auditors charged with implementing CECL honor these revisions.

 Community Bank Regulatory Relief and Crop Insurance Funding Authorization Signed into Law.